Altinn/altinn-studio-docs/content/app/app-dev-course/modul3/_index.en.md

 {{% expandlarge id="deploy-application" header="Deploy application" %}}

-By deploying an application to a test environment you will be able to test all integrations.
+Deploying an application to the test environment allows you to test all integrations.
-In addition to this, TT02 is often used to verify an application is behaving as expected before deploying to production.
+In addition to this, TT02 is often used to verify that an application works as expected before deploying to production.

 {{% notice info %}}
 To be able to deploy an application to TT02,